d-bucur/godot_integration_comparison/readme.md

 [^3]: Is the error constant with a variable timestep?
 While a workaround is to have a fixed timestep, this is still a preferred property that enables changing the speed of the simulation at runtime

+[^4]: Theoretically it's 2, but one sample can be cached from one frame to the next as it is the same value

 Testing scenarios:
-- Ballistic trajectory
+- Ballistic trajectory - constant acceleration
-- Orbital mechanics
+- Orbital mechanics - acceleration depends on position

 ## TODO
-- implement RK4
 - normalize acceleration sampling in all tests
 - update tests and results